kburns/mesa_conda_recipes/README.md

     - Works with homebrew hdf5, pgplot, openblas, and lapack.
         - Prints various bounds warnings.
         - Installation completes and tutorial model runs successfully.
+    - Works with homebrew hdf5, pgplot, and openblas.
+        - Fails tests in mtx and net with small numerical differences.
+        - Prints various bounds warnings.
+        - If tests are skipped, installation completes and tutorial model runs successfully.
+    - Fails to build with gyre:
+        ```
+        /bin/sh: fpx3_deps: command not found
+        /bin/sh: fpx3: command not found
+        make: *** [gyre_lib.f90] Error 127
+        ```

 - **11035 + homebrew GCC 8.3 (working)**:
     - Works with homebrew hdf5, pgplot, and openblas.
         - Fails tests in mtx and net with small numerical differences.
         - Prints various bounds warnings.
-        - If tests are skipped, installation completes and tutorial model runs successfully.`.
+        - If tests are skipped, installation completes and tutorial model runs successfully.
     - Works with homebrew hdf5, pgplot, openblas, and lapack.
         - Prints various bounds warnings.
         - Installation completes and tutorial model runs successfully.